Pay to Play and Game Fee 2018/19

 At the moment FIDE is not charging for the registration or rating of these events; nor does ECF grade them.
 They are outside the ECF fee structure.

 Organisers will be invoiced as soon after the event as feasible.
-Where organisers wish to send a payment in advance of being invoiced they are asked to make their calculations clear.
+Where organisers wish to send a payment in advance of being invoiced they are asked to make their calculations clear and which players are affected.

 This applies to all such events of four rounds or more; events of less than four rounds are outside the scope of ‘Pay to Play’.

-Other than the above this section applies regardless of how many rounds the event has, or whether it is standard play or rapid play.
-(ECF does not grade blitz events and they are thus outside the scope of ‘Pay To Play’).
+Other than the above this section applies regardless of how many rounds the event has, or whether it is standard play or rapid play (ECF does not grade blitz events and so they are quite outside the scope of ‘Pay To Play’)

-For any player who does not meet the above requirement a ‘Pay To Play’ fee of £7.50 will be due from the event, whether the player is adult or junior (a change from 2016/17).
-In those cases, and where the player is already a (Junior) Bronze member, their membership will be upgraded to (Junior) Silver, and a link for organisers to make an early report of such players is given at 1A above.
+For any player who does not meet the above requirement a ‘Pay To Play’ fee of £7.50 (£9.00 2019/20) will be due from the event, whether the player is adult or junior.
+In those cases, and where the player is already a (Junior) Bronze member, their membership will be upgraded to (Junior) Silver.

 Players playing as fillers will not incur a ‘Pay To Play’ fee.